 - CMYK color values change.
-This is particularly noticeable with black and grays which will then appear on all four separations rather than just the black separation. - Spot colors (and PANTONE COLOR BRIDGE colors) are separated to CMYK (and color corrected) (see PANTONE Colors for more on PANTONE COLOR BRIDGE).
+This is particularly noticeable with black and grays which will then appear on all four separations rather than just the black separation. - Spot colors (and PANTONE COLOR BRIDGE colors) are separated to CMYK (and color corrected) (see PANTONE Colors (on page 207) for more on PANTONE COLOR BRIDGE).